vickyli1015/Public-DSC180B-Functional-Connectivity-Project/README.md

 We all organized our analysis notebooks inside the folder under our name.

-`etl.py` contains the function of loading the data, brain labels that correlate with our brain region, and brain image data.
+`load_data.py` contains the function of loading the data, brain labels that correlate with our brain region, and brain image data.

+`run.py` contains all of our models and when run on a specific data will print out the model results.

-`requirement.txt` contains the non-built-in Python libraries that are used in our project.
+`environment.yml` contains the non-built-in Python libraries that are used in our project.

+`EDA.ipynb` contains our exploratory work, where you can get familiar with the data and explore on your own.

+`project-results` is the folder that contains our notebooks with our code as well as the results of us running that code.

-`Previous Explorations` is the folder that contains all the details and steps of our analysis which is sorted by the creator of the analysis.
+`scratchpad` is the folder that contains all the details and steps of our analysis which is sorted by the creator of the analysis.

 `sliding_window_brain` is the folder that contains the interactive plots for each sliding window along with the connections in HTML form.
 Feel free to play with it!